mstksg/inCode/copy/entries/monad-plus-1.md

 ### Guards

-It feels like just slapping in `mzero` there is not that useful, because then things just fail always no matter what.
+It feels like just slapping in `mzero` willy-nilly is not that useful, because then things just fail always no matter what.
 Wouldn't it be handy to have a function that says "fail right...here, if this condition is not met"?
 Like `mzero`, but instead of always failing, fails on certain conditions.